RTXteam/RTX/deploy/preview/README.md

 - **Daily garbage collection.** A scheduled run of `gc.sh` removes previews older than `PREVIEW_TTL_DAYS` and previews whose pull request is no longer open.
 Merged pull requests count as closed.
 Without a GitHub token the age rule is the only one that applies.
+- **Status page refresh.** A cron entry runs `status-refresh.sh` every 5 minutes, which rewrites the status page with current host numbers and container states.
+It touches nothing else.

 ## Manual operations